Pozzo: God or Not?

 But if Pozzo has divine power, it is certainly limited.
 His memory is defective, he’s helpless, needs to be asked to sit down, can’t rise to his feet without assistance, and is dependent on the presence of others for any sort of function ("I cannot go long without the society of my likes" (1.336), he says).
 He even credits Lucky with having taught him all he knows.
 Pozzo may be a god, but if so, he sure is an imperfect one.

 And for a powerful being, Pozzo is incredibly bogged down in the same inane trivialities as Vladimir and Estragon.
-His vaporizer plays the same role as Estragon’s boots: an everyday object which occupies an absurd amount of his time and without which he could not function.
+His vaporizer plays the same role as Estragon’s boots: an everyday object that occupies an absurd amount of his time and without which he cannot function.
 Losing his watch devastates Pozzo and may even have something to do with his going blind.

 What?
-Losing the watch makes Pozzo go blind?!
-Read on for the explanation.
+Losing the watch makes Pozzo go blind?

 Yes, that’s right: he decides to go blind.
-Vladimir points out at the end of Act II that Pozzo may have been faking, and from what we’ve seen so far is that suffering in Waiting for Godot is self-imposed.
+Vladimir points out at the end of Act 2 that Pozzo may have been faking... and from what we’ve seen, we know that suffering in Waiting for Godot is self-imposed.
 We have no trouble, then, convincing ourselves that Pozzo has caused his own blindness.
 He has chosen to be blind because he doesn’t want to face the fact of his own ticking heart.